MA Hospice Leadership

 Six modules of five days' duration

-Each module has two days where new knowledge and concepts are introduced, two days of practical application to hospice and sector issues, and one day where personal development in both leadership and academic skills is enhanced through workshops and practical sessions.
+Each module includes taught sessions, where new knowledge and concepts are introduced, practical workshops for sense-making and practical application of theory to hospice and sector issues, as well as personal development in both leadership and academic skills.

 An Individual Development Plan (IDP) ensures that leadership development is sustained throughout the period of the programme.
 At the same time the IDP addresses individual needs to acquire the academic skills to complete a Masters degree.
 All assignments involve application of module learning and material to a specific issue and critical analysis of findings, with an emphasis on evidence-based practice.